Skip To Content

 The Truth Behind Gum Recession

-Many people wonder, is gum recession normal?
-Studies show gum recession affects nearly half of the population.
-Early signs of gum recession include:
+Studies show that receding gums affect nearly half of the population.
+Early signs of this condition include:

 • Sensitivity: Receding gums expose teeth and roots, causing sensitivity.